evzaro/Ascension/README.md

-# Ascension
+# Ascension #

-Ascension will be a stylish, relaxing 'platform jumper' type game roughly based on 'Winter Bells'.
-It will become increasingly challenging as the player progresses.
+Ascension is a soothing, yet difficult 'platform jumper' type game roughly based on 'Winter Bells'.
+It becomes increasingly challenging as the player progresses.

-Ascension will be built with HTML5 canvas and JavaScript.
+Ascension was built with HTML5 canvas and JavaScript.

+## Optimization ##

+Two HTML5 canvas elements are used in order to increase performance.
+The primary game sprites are drawn in one canvas, and the scrolling background is drawn in another.

+## Gameplay ##

+Simply use your mouse or trackpad to move the bunny.
+Continue your ascent and increase your score by hopping on fruits and veggies.
+As your score increases, the fruits/veggies grow smaller.

-## MVP ##
+## Scoring ##

-- Modal with game instructions.
-- Basic game dynamics (player controls character as it bounces from platform to platform).
-- Score keeping
-- Mouse controlled movement
+Each fruit/veggie that the bunny touches adds points to your score.
+The fruits/veggies are originally worth 10 points.
+They increase in value with each hop.

-## Phases ##
+## Art ##
-### Day 1 ###
-- File Structure
-- Starting Modal
-- Begin creation of game models and physics:
-  1. player model
-  2. player jump
-  3. platform model

-### Day 2 ###
-- Finish basic gameplay
-  - create infinite vertical scrolling illusion
-- Add scaling difficulty
-  - platforms decrease in size

-### Day 3 ###
-- Add score keeping
-- Beautification
-- Sound FX?
+I drew the endlessly scrolling background in Adobe Photoshop.

+Fruit and vegetable sprites were produced by [http://thisisellian.deviantart.com/](ThisIsEllian).